The Hidden Cost of Turnover — Let’s make sure we hire the right person from the start!

-Back in 2016, SHRM (The Society for HR Management) came out with an “Average Cost-per-Hire”, showing how much money is spent in turnover.
-The cost-per-hire back then included all of the time and effort it took to replace an employee; an astounding average of $4,100.00 per hire.
-That has most certainly increased today!
+On August 8th, 2016, SHRM (The Society for HR Management) came out with an “Average Cost-per-Hire”, showing how much money is spent in turnover.
+The cost-per-hire includes all of the time and effort it takes to replace an employee; an astounding average of $4,100.00 per hire.

 Hire Correctly from the Start

 I recall Department Heads telling me: “I need someone now”, or: “Why is this taking so long; I need staff!”
 These hiring managers should realize that the cost-per-hire hits directly the Company’s bottom line.
 They worked so hard in operations to increase revenue, but they did not understand the hidden costs of turnover.

 Make sure your hiring managers understand that taking those extra few days in the due diligence process can save your Company money in the long run.
 Some HR best practices include checking at least three (3) references (not “friend” references, but former employer “supervisor” references), conducting a criminal background check and a drug test.
 Some employers also conduct credit checks when the position description includes handling money.
 The most important best practice however, is to make sure every single candidate completes an employment application.
 Make sure too that this application has the correct “legal language”, and include your “employment at will” statement.

 Conduct behavioral based interviews.
 Past behaviors predict future behaviors… Make sure your interviewing questions are open ended, so that the candidate can effectively communicate situations that have happened in the past, and then evaluate those answers.
 Take your time… The candidate should be doing most of the talking, not you!